Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Experiments

-\textbf{4.
-On upper bounds for synergy}: Finally, we find that the upper bound for \textsc{MUStARD} is quite close to real synergy, $\high = 0.79 \ge 0.44=S$.
+\paragraph{5.
+On upper bounds for synergy} The upper bound for \textsc{MUStARD} is close to real synergy, $\high = 0.79 \ge 0.44=S$.
 On \textsc{MIMIC}, the upper bound is the lowest $\high = 0.41$, matching the lowest $S=0.02$.
-Some of the other examples in Table~\ref{tab:s} show bounds that are quite weak.
-This could be because (i) there indeed exists high synergy distributions that match $\mathcal{D}_i$ and $\mathcal{D}_M$, but these are rare in the real world, or (ii) our approximation used in Theorem~\ref{thm:upper} is mathematically loose.
-We leave these as open directions for future work.
+Some of the other examples in Table~\ref{tab:s} show weaker bounds.
+This could be because (i) there exists high synergy distributions that match $\mathcal{D}_i$ and $\mathcal{D}_M$, but these are rare in the real world, or (ii) our approximation used in Theorem~\ref{thm:upper} is loose.
+We leave these as directions for future work.